Wadamir/upworkTgmBot/README.md

 ## Installation

-Just add bot to your tgm account and start using it.
+Just add bot to your tgm account and start using it

 ## Usage